 Frequently Asked Questions

 The biggest change was the shift from experimental systems that occasionally worked to production infrastructure that organizations can rely on.
-This was driven by expanded context windows, mature RAG systems, standardized tool calling, and proven enterprise integration patterns.
+This was driven by four forces: expanded context windows (4K to 1M+ tokens), the Model Context Protocol standardizing tool integration, mature multi-agent frameworks (LangGraph, CrewAI, Claude Agent SDK), and a new generation of agentic-first models like Claude Opus 4.8 and GPT-5.5.
 The technology moved from research curiosity to business necessity.

-Why did early AI agent projects like AutoGPT fail to deliver production results?
+Why did early AI agent projects like AutoGPT and BabyAGI fail to deliver production results?

 Early projects suffered from fundamental infrastructure limitations: small context windows that limited what agents could know, unreliable tool calling that made system integration fragile, absence of proven patterns for guardrails and governance, and prohibitive costs from inefficient multi-call architectures.
+AutoGPT and BabyAGI were proofs of concept, not products.
 The ambition exceeded what the underlying technology could reliably support.

 When did AI agents become mainstream for enterprise use?